anthonywebb/homebridge-cbus/README.md

 * Motion Sensors
 * Security Presence Detectors.

-If you need support for a new device types, feel free to open an issue, or have a go cutting code yourself.
+If you need support for a new device type, feel free to open an issue, or have a go cutting code yourself.
+If you have some familiarity with `Node.js` you'll find it pretty straightforward.

 ## Installation